 1. Exploring Identity Through Writing:

 In this group, participants will delve into the intricate layers of identity—race, culture, and personal history.
 Guided by reflective writing prompts, we’ll uncover and articulate the unspoken narratives that shape our lives.
-This process fosters understanding and empathy, crucial for personal growth and professional inclusivity.
+This process fosters understanding and empathy, which are crucial for personal growth and professional inclusivity.
 Each session encourages the development of both individual and collective writing fragments, building a mosaic of shared experiences.
 "Writing is like finding yourself," Virginia Woolf once mused, and here, we embrace that journey earnestly.
 Drawing from previous sessions on race and mental health, we transform writing into a sanctuary for dialogue and self-discovery.

-2. Healing Through Words:
+2. Healing Justice Through Words:

 3. Professional Development and Creative Articulation:

-Please complete the contact form on this website for further information on joining (a (w)riting group.
+Please complete the contact form on this website for further information on joining (a (w) riting group.

 Moutsou, C., & Siddique, S. (2024).
 Lying and truth-telling on the couch: The sense of touch in the consulting room.
 In C. Moutsou (Ed.), Dialogues between Psychoanalysis and Architecture: The relational space of the consulting room through the senses (Chapter 3).
 Routledge Publications.